How to Prepare a Linux, Unix, or BSD Image & Deploy it on a Cloud Server

 Cloud-init configuration files

-To provide initialization data when preparing an image locally, this guide uses a small ISO file called seed.iso.
+When preparing an image locally, this guide uses a small ISO file called seed.iso to provide initialization data.
 During the first boot, cloud-init reads the contents of this ISO and applies the defined settings.

 The ISO contains two files: